By Nqaba Matshazi

 There is nothing to suggest that the government will not try this again.

-Matshazi is the head of digital at AMH.
-This article is written as part of Misa Zimbabwe’s Regional Digital Rights campaign.
+Matshazi is the head of Digital at AMH.
+This article is written as part of a series for Misa’s Regional Digital Rights campaign.
 This regional campaign is made possible with support from DW Akademie.